Permutation-Based Encryption

 101(indices:0=1,1=0,2=1) - Permuted:

-011(indices reordered asK)
+011(indices reordered asK).

 Security Criteria

-A secure permutation must satisfy:
+A secure permutation must meet these requirements:

 | Criterion | Description |